COMMENTARIES ON JEET KUNE DO

 Fundamental Misperceptions regarding Jeet Kune Do

-Numerous mis-perceptions and inaccuracies exist today with regard to the art and philosophy of Jeet Kune Do.
-The following are some of what I consider to be the most fundamental:
+Numerous mis-perceptions and inaccuracies exist today with regard to the art and philosophy of Jeet Kune Do, which cause a great deal of confusion for the the public.
+The following are the most fundamental:

 Some people claim that JKD was Bruce Lee’s “very personal expression of martial arts” and therefore no one else can really do it.
 This is incorrect.
 The fact is that Bruce did believe other people could learn and do JKD.
 When Bruce Lee taught JKD privately, he had a curriculum (not a "set-in-stone, concretized" one however).
 It wasn't simply a philosophy, it was a principled approach to unarmed combat that was transmissible, which is why it had certain techniques to be taught.
 How can you teach something if only you yourself can do it?